Jeff Brigham: Miami Marlins

 On February 17, 2021, Brigham was placed on the 60-day injured list.
-On October 28, 2021, Brigham was outrighted off of the 40-man roster.
+He did not appear in a game for the Marlins organization in 2021 due to an undisclosed injury.
+On October 28, Brigham was outrighted off of the 40-man roster.

+Brigham was assigned to Triple-A Jacksonville to begin the 2022 season.
 On July 24, 2022, Brigham's contract was selected by the Marlins and was promoted to the major leagues.
-On November 15, Brigham was designated for assignment.
+In 16 appearances for Miami, Brigham posted a 3.38 ERA with 28 strikeouts in 24 innings pitched.
+On November 15, Brigham was designated for assignment by the Marlins.

 New York Mets

 On November 18, 2022, the Marlins traded Brigham and Elieser Hernández to the New York Mets for Franklin Sanchez and a player to be named later or cash considerations.
 Jake Mangum went to Miami to complete the trade after he was not selected in the Rule 5 draft.
+Brigham was optioned to the Triple-A Syracuse Mets to begin the 2023 season.
+He was non-tendered and became a free agent on November 17.

+Minnesota Twins

+On February 13, 2024, Brigham signed a minor league contract with the Minnesota Twins.
+In 33 appearances for the Triple–A St. Paul Saints, he logged a 1–3 record and 4.64 ERA with 59 strikeouts across 42 2/3 innings pitched.
+Brigham elected free agency following the season on November 4.

+Arizona Diamondbacks

+On December 3, 2024, Brigham signed a minor league contract with the Arizona Diamondbacks.
+He had his contract selected to the major league roster on May 30, 2025.
+In four appearances for Arizona, Brigham struggled to an 8.10 ERA with three strikeouts across 3 1/3 innings pitched.
+Brigham was designated for assignment by the Diamondbacks on August 11.
+He was released by Arizona the following day.